Contributor: Lindsey Congalosi. Lesson ID: 13115

 Denver is also known as the 'Mile High City' because of its elevation.
 It is located about 5,280 feet above sea level, which is exactly one mile!

-Tip: To remember the number of feet in a mile, picture five tomatoes.
+Tip: Picture five tomatoes to remember the number of feet in a mile.

 Say it out loud.
 "There are five tomatoes in a mile.
 Five tomatoes.
 Five toom ate oes.
 Five Two Eight Oh.
 5,280!"